fieryhenry/tbcml/README.md

   termux-change-repo
   ```

-  When prompted for a mirror, any of them should work, but I picked "GH Mirrors
+  When prompted for a mirror, any of them should work (pick recommended group
+  mirrors if they exist, but if they don't, then I picked "GH Mirrors
-  by Kcubeterm"
+  by Kcubeterm" at it seemed to work fine)

   Then run the following commands: